-In many installation, the preferred method of grounding is to ground the fieldbus cable shields at one point only, normally at the fieldbus power supply.
+In many installations, the preferred method of grounding is to ground the fieldbus cable shields at one point only, normally at the fieldbus power supply.
 In this case, the trunk and spur cable shields are connected to each other at the Fieldbus Barrier and are not connected to ground in the field.
-For this arrangement, connect the local ground wire (marked B) into Terminal 1 and the carrier shield ground wire (marked A) into Terminal 3.
+For this arrangement, connect the carrier shield ground wire (Cable A) into Terminal 2.
 Note: this is the default grounding method for factory-supplied 937x-FB enclosures.